Disconnected: How phones affect our relationships | DW | 05.05.2021

 Her friend Pauline, also 17, said that the reason why someone was checking their phone made a difference.

-"It's not pleasant but I personally don't find it that bad," said Pauline.
+"It's not pleasant, but I personally don't find it that bad," Pauline said.
 "It depends on the reason, if it's about something important for that person."

-The participants of a recent US study, published in the journal Human Behavior and Emerging Technologies, tended to agree.
-It found that people felt less close to their conversation partner when the person used their phone for a trivial reason, like making arrangements with friends, compared to an important situation.
+The participants in a recent US study, published in the journal Human Behavior and Emerging Technologies had a similar response.
+The study found that people felt less close to their conversation partner when the person used their phone for a trivial reason, such as making arrangements with friends, compared with in an important situation.

-But participants also perceived their conversation partner to be less distracted if they used their phone for an important reason, even though the trivial and important groups used their phones the same amount.
+But participants also perceived their conversation partners to be less distracted if they used their phone for an important reason, even though the trivial and important groups used their phones the same amount.

 Recently when Nazir took his mother in for a health checkup, the doctor checked his phone throughout the appointment.